kaplanelad/tree-fs/README.md

-# tree-fs
+# temp-dir-builder

-Oftentimes, testing scenarios involve interactions with the file system. `tree-fs` provides a convenient solution for creating file system trees tailored to the needs of your tests.
+Oftentimes, testing scenarios involve interactions with the file system. `temp-dir-builder` provides a convenient solution for creating file system trees tailored to the needs of your tests.
 This library offers:

 - An easy way to generate a tree with recursive paths.
 - Tree creation within a temporary folder.